jtherrmann/cs372-battleship/README.md

   - Ships should sink when all of their holes have been hit.
 - As a player, I want to win or lose when appropriate.
   - A player should lose when all of their ships have been sunk.
+- As a player, I want a text-based interface in order to test these features.
+  - As players / project owners, we are most interested in seeing a working implementation of the game logic, even if it has no user interface and can only be confirmed to work using automated tests.
+However, we would eventually like a simple textual interface with which to test the features interactively.
-- As a player, I want the ability to play against another human player.
+- As a player, I want to be able to play against another player on a single computer.
+  - As an extension of the text-based interface idea, we also want to be able to take turns at the keyboard in order to play against another human (or just play against ourselves).
+- As a player, I want to be able to play against a remote opponent.
   - As players / project owners we would eventually like to be able to play against a remote opponent, preferably over an internet connection.
-As developers, we respond that it would be easier to allow two players to play against each other on the same computer, at least initially.
-As players / project owners we respond that this would be an acceptable first version.
+This is important because it allows us to play against friends at any time and because it makes it easier to avoid seeing your opponent's view of the game (which will be a limitation of using a single computer).
 - As a player, I would eventually like a GUI.
   - As players / project owners we are more interested in seeing a fully functioning battleship game with a simple text interface before seeing any